Engineering Undergraduate Society of the University of British Columbia

 Engineering Undergraduate Society (EUS), is the engineering society at the University of British Columbia.
 It organizes Engineering department events but is perhaps best known for practical jokes (STUdeNT projectS) it has played in the past, including hanging the frame of a Volkswagen Beetle off bridges.
 The members of the EUS are known for their pride of being engineering students and conspicuous displays thereof.
-EUS members often refer to themselves as Engineers even though they are correctly Engineering Students (cf. Engineer-in-Training and Professional Engineer).
+EUS members often incorrectly refer to themselves as Engineers even though they are Engineering Students (cf. Engineer-in-Training and Professional Engineer).

-The EUS belongs to several larger student organizations.
-On the local school level the EUS belongs to the Alma Mater Society of the University of British Columbia, and at the national level, the Canadian Federation of Engineering Students.
+The EUS is a constituency of the Alma Mater Society of the University of British Columbia Vancouver known to students as the AMS.
+The EUS was previously a member of the Canadian Federation of Engineering Students.

 Mission

 The mission statement of the organization is "support the academic, professional, and social needs of engineering students, encourage excellence in all aspects of student life, and celebrate the accomplishments of its members."